 Birds are bellwethers of watershed health.
 Why?
 Some are especially sensitive to pollutants and pesticides.
 Some are affected by development (including structures such as towers and buildings) and loss of habitat.
 All are affected by the lack of appropriate food sources, primarily insects.
 A healthy watershed should be full of native bird life!
 Click through for coloring pages featuring native birds.
 (Coming soon.)

-To print out the artwork for coloring, simply right-click the image and save to your desktop; then, open the image and select Print from your pulldown File menu.
+To print out the artwork for coloring, simply right-click the image, click Open in a New Tab; then, select Print from your pulldown File menu, re-size as necessary using the Print Dialogue box, hit Print, and color away!